duncanmcclean/cookie-notice/README.md

 ```

 ## Support

-If you need addon support or have any questions about this addon, please [drop us an email](mailto:hello@doublethree.digital).
+For developer support or any other questions related to this addon, please [get in touch](mailto:hello@doublethree.digital).